 NEW TESTAMENT TEACHING

 The question isn’t really – Can a Christian drink alcohol? but, Should a Christian drink alcohol?
 As I stated at the commencement of this study, your conclusions to this matter have a direct bearing on other issues such as, smoking, drug use, and pharmaceutical abuse, if one is striving for consistency.
 Are we free to do these things?
 Apparently.
 Will these issues veto our salvation in Christ?
 No. Are there Christians who feel strongly that these matters are definitely wrong?
 Yes.
-Are there Christians who believe that a person’s salvation is in doubt if a person lives a lifestyle incorporating these things?
-Yes.
+Are there Christians who believe that a person’s salvation is in doubt if a believer lives a lifestyle incorporating these things?
+Yes there are.
 Therefore, should Christians who feel free to participate in these matters flaunt their freedom, either privately or publicly?
 To this, the New Testament says-

 It is better not to eat meat or drink wine or to do anything else that will cause your brother to fall.